Locally conformally symplectic reduction of the cotangent bundle: The main isomorphism theorem

 Thus, taking $\varphi = \varphi' \circ i$, we have the required embedding compatible with the LCS structures, which is an diffeormorphism if and only if $\mathfrak{g} = \mathfrak{g_\xi}$.

 We end with the proof of iii) \ie $\Im \varphi = \Ann (p_* \mathcal{O})$.
 Note first that

-is of constant dimension equal to $\dim G_\xi$, as the action is free and proper, so $p_* \mathcal{O}$ is also of constant dimension and so is it's annihilator.
+is of constant dimension equal to $\dim G_\xi$, as the action is free, so $p_* \mathcal{O}$ is also of constant dimension and so is it's annihilator.
 This shows the right hand side is a subbundle of $T^*(Q/G_\xi)$.

 Take $\alpha_q \in \mu^{-1}(\xi)$ and $a \in \mathfrak{g}$.
 Then

 For the other inclusion, let $\eta_{\hat{q}} \in \Ann (p_* \mathcal{O})$ and choose

 Then, for any $a \in \mathfrak{g}$,